Wales & Cornwall

 What happens next?

 Upon registering for this Adventure, you will receive a welcome letter and initial invoice.
-The Adventure Advice flyer will be sent soon after, with important information about steps to take in the months before your trip.
+The Adventure Advice packet will be sent soon after, with important information about steps to take in the months before your trip.
 Please do not buy your airline tickets until you receive the Adventure Advice flyer.
-The final payment for the program is due 90 days before departure, and you will receive a final billing about 2 weeks prior to that point, along with a factsheet of additional information about the Adventure to help you get prepared!
+The final payment for the program is due 90 days before departure, and you will receive a final billing about 3 weeks prior to that point, along with a factsheet of additional information about the Adventure to help you get prepared!
 Then, about 3 weeks before departure, you will receive a final packet with all the details of the program, including hotel names and contact information, a list of fellow travelers, and a more detailed daily schedule.

 We believe Wales & Cornwall is a WAI classic—enriching the travel experience by offering a walker’s perspective on the history, culture, and natural wonders of our planet.
 We invite you to join us for this delectable exploration of Wales & Cornwall!